Zhexuan-Hao/AWS-object-detection/query/README.md

 ## Add and Delete

-And POST request should have following format:
+A POST request should have following format:

 ``` json
 {